Validated Actor Inventory (VAI)

 2. Actor Confidence Tier (ACT) – How certain are we?

-- ACT-1 - High confidence in classification
+- ACT-1 - High confidence — known pattern match or definitive signal

-- ACT-2 - Medium confidence
+- ACT-2 - Medium confidence — reasonable signal, not yet corroborated

-- ACT-3 - Indeterminate / low confidence
+- ACT-3 - Low confidence — unmatched or unknown

 The VAI Difference